25-29 AVENUE D

 NEW YORK, NY 10009

 At Educational Alliance’s Center for Recovery and Wellness (CRW), we are committed to serving whole individuals, whole families, and whole communities.
-Our dedicated staff take a holistic, strengths-based approach to recovery and wellness that responds to the distinct needs of each individual in our programs.
-Our services include residential and outpatient treatment programs as well as prevention education and community programming, such as our free food pantry, ReStart Academy, and employment services.
+Our dedicated staff take a holistic, strengths-based approach to recovery and wellness that responds to the distinct needs of each individual.
+Our programs include residential and outpatient addiction treatment, Recovery Services, prevention education, and community programming such as our free Community Food Program, ReStart Academy high school, and employment and housing services.
 We believe integrated, inclusive approaches that connect individuals with their families and communities lead to more effective interventions and long-term success.
 We offer culturally-competent, evidence-based programs and services that strengthen individuals and communities, enhance resiliency, and foster lasting recovery.

 The Center for Recovery and Wellness is a part of Educational Alliance.
 Our community centers are a place where everyone is welcome.
 A place where community is built.
 A place where New Yorkers grow.
 Explore our site to learn how CRW can help you strenghten yourself and your community—because you belong here.